 Abstract

-The paper relates the history of housing development processes (1950s-1980s) in the Middle East, North Africa and East African regions, in cities including Tunis (Tunisia,), Damascus (Syria), Cairo (Egypt), Zanzibar (Tanzania), and Sana’a (Yemen).
-It compares the makeup of circumstances and populations, and describes housing units in each location — covering design and construction, with requirements for designing suitable housing units.
+The paper relates the history of housing development processes from the 1950s through the 1980s in the Middle East, North Africa, and East Africa regions, in cities including Tunis, Tunisia; Damascus, Syria; Cairo, Egypt; Zanzibar, Tanzania; and Sana’a, Yemen.
+It compares the makeup of circumstances and populations, and describes housing units in each location, covering design and construction, with requirements for designing suitable housing units.

 [Excerpt: I. Background: Mona Serageldin]